ruin7-cloud/brAIn-v1/README.md

 -Teachable Machine

 ## Updates

+Project Update Notes: 09/01/2025
+We have updated our dataset with over 12,000+ MRI images, significantly expanding the variety and volume of data.
+This enhancement allows our model to achieve higher accuracy and better generalization across different tumor types.
+The model training will now benefit from this larger dataset, enabling more reliable detection and classification of brain tumors.

 Project Update Notes: 08/31/2025
 The brAIn project has received a major update that significantly improves its interface and capabilities.
 The key new features in this release are: